My posts may include paid links for which I earn a commission.

-This week I was lucky enough to be given a sneak peek of the new FMTC Publisher Toolkit.
+For the last 9 months, I have been actively using the FMTC Publisher Toolkit.
 I’ve dabbled with some of their free services before (including the Merchant Hub, which I LOVE) but this was the first time that I spent awhile experimenting and understanding how powerful their technology is and how it can be used on my sites.
 I always assumed that because I am already pulling datafeeds myself and use other tools that there wasn’t anything I needed from FMTC.
 I will readily admit that I was wrong!

-After trying out the Toolkit, I have found several ways that I plan on using it both on Sunshine Rewards and on my niche sites.
-Below are just the ones that I have figured out so far.
+After trying out the Toolkit, I am now using it both on Sunshine Rewards and on my niche sites.
+Below are some of the ways I use it on an almost daily basis.

 Who is this good for?
 Anyone who posts affiliate links to products or deals…no matter your level of affiliate marketing or technical experience.

-***Here’s my caveat about the free version: you will NOT be using your own merchant links.
+***Here’s my caveat about the free version (as opposed to the Lite version that you can try for free with my coupon): you will NOT be using your own merchant links.
 You’ll be limited to Skimlinks.
 For that reason, you should really test out the Lite version if you use any direct merchant links regularly as opposed to only using Skimlinks.
 I don’t know how long they will be offering coupons to try that Lite version for free.

 So now you want to know why you need it, right?
 Let me show you!